 Stage your home

-By staging your home, you are making it appear as inviting and appealing as possible to all potential home buyers which will help market the home better.
+As you get ready to sell your house, consider staging your home.
+By doing so, you are making it appear as inviting and appealing as possible to all potential home buyers which will help market the home better.
 Fortunately, staging your home to sell is a proven and easy way to help it sell faster and for more money.
 You can take some basic steps to stage home your home:

 - Put away personal photos: Pictures can be distracting for potential buyers and remove their ability to imagine themselves living in your home.